Zemach and Friar radii of the proton and neutron from lattice QCD: Supplemental Material

-Here, we present the results for the Zemach radius obtained from all our variations of the B$\chi$PT fits and the corresponding $z$-expansion-based extrapolations.
+Here, we present the results for the Zemach radii and third Zemach moments of the proton and neutron obtained from all our variations of the B$\chi$PT fits and the corresponding $z$-expansion-based extrapolations.
 We apply different cuts in the pion mass ($M_\pi \leq 0.23~\mathrm{GeV}$ and $M_\pi \leq 0.27~\mathrm{GeV}$) and the momentum transfer ($Q^2 \leq 0.3, \ldots, 0.6~\mathrm{GeV}^2$).
 The entries with and without an asterisk in the third column refer to a multiplicative and an additive model for the lattice-spacing ($a^2$) and/or finite-volume ($M_\pi L$) effects, respectively.
 All variations which are presented here are included in our model average, with weights as given in the last column.
 For further details on the B$\chi$PT fits and the correction models, we refer to section IV A of Ref.\@ \cite{Djukanovic2023}, while the $\overline{\mathrm{BAIC}}$ weights are defined in section V therein.